Local and Organic Foods

 Dining Services is proud to provide options for customers with special dietary needs and provides vegetarian and vegan-friendly choices at each meal.
 For further details on nutritional information, please view the dining menus.

-Trayless dining was implemented in 2008.
-It is estimated that plate waste has been reduced by 40 percent through this program.
+RDS utilizes tray less dining, which in turn is estimated to reduce plate waste by 40 percent through this program.
 On average students produce less than half a cup of food waste per meal.
 Food waste production per student has been determined by the plate waste audits which are conducted each semester as a way to educate students on plate waste and provide benchmark data.

 Donations to Larimer County Food Bank